-In Oregon, and in other wine-producing states, the fall is often a time associated with wine tasting.
+In Oregon, Napa Valley and other wine-producing states, the fall is often a time associated with wine tasting.

 Maybe you’re a foodie and belong to several wine clubs and you’re actually scared of what it would mean to NOT drink wine!
 I hear you!
 I was born and raised on the good eats and party-culture of New Orleans.
 I worked for Food Network chefs.
 Chef Emeril Lagasse cooked my wedding rehearsal dinner.
 My husband and I chucked our stable jobs and went out on a limb to start a winery, without experience or money.
 We built a business we were proud of, and I believed we were creating community by bringing people together over glasses of Oregon Pinot and bottles of Champagne and Burgundy made by small family producers in France.
 We hosted hundreds of events and regularly took clients on tasting trips to France.
 Wine culture was part of my identity and the thought of giving it up was scary.

 Only I realized I didn’t have to.
 In fact, I decided to double down on the sensory pleasure and the connection with people that I enjoyed most about wine and wine culture.
-I’ve made diverse friends in the alcohol-free space, many of them younger than me, and we get together virtually or in person to taste and passionately discuss non-alcoholic beers, non-alcoholic wines and free alcohol spirits.
+I’ve made diverse friends in the alcohol-free space, many of them younger than me, and we get together virtually or in person to taste and passionately discuss non-alcoholic beers, non-alcoholic wines and alcohol-free spirits.
 One friend meets me in a public park and she is like James Bond with her nifty case of bar tools and jiggers, including silver ice tongs.
 Another new friend pulls up in her tricked-out van, a rolling bar cart.
 I get excited to discover a very small kombucha producer making an unpasteurized, low-sugar beverage blended in wine barrels with yeasty smelling kefir water.
 After dinner, I can linger at the table over exotic teas.
 Or sample chocolate bars from different continents.
 Or taste cheese made from the milk of animals fed only spring grass, or cheese rubbed in ash or aged in caves.
 I can sample prosciutto made from pork raised on hazelnuts.
 There is so much to savor.